its-aleezA/ai-powered-thalassemia-screening/docs/Thalassaemia-Model-Report.md

 ---

+> [!Disclaimer]
-_Disclaimer: This project is for research purposes only.
+> This project is for research purposes only.
 Not intended for direct clinical use without further validation._

 ---